nicolewhite/cycli/README.md

 #### Show relationship types

-Type "schema-relations" to see only relationship types
+Type "schema-rels" to see only relationship types

 #### Show constraints